MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ```

 ### Installing and updating Office 365 ProPlus from a shared folder on the local network
-Here is a sample configuration.xml file to use with the Office Deployment Tool to install Office 365 ProPlus on Semi-Annual Channel from a shared folder on your local network.
-Updates to Office 365 ProPlus will also come from a shared folder on your local network.
+Here is a sample configuration.xml file to use with the Office Deployment Tool to install Microsoft 365 Apps for enterprise on Semi-Annual Channel from a shared folder on your local network.
+Updates to Microsoft 365 Apps for enterprise will also come from a shared folder on your local network.

 ```xml
 <Configuration>